magento/merchdocs/src/magento/magento-security-best-practices.md

 For additional technical best practices and developer-centric information, see the following:

 - The [Magento Security blog][2] investigates and provides insights to security issues, best practices, and solutions for all of your security questions.
-- Try out the free [Magento Security Scan Tool][3]!
+- Try out the free Magento [Security Scan]][3] tool from Adobe.
 Monitor your sites for security risks, update malware patches, and detect unauthorized access with this tool from Magento Commerce.
 - Check all available [Developer Tools]({% link system/developer-tools.md %}) through the Admin.
 These features can help test, verify, and prepare your site and Admin for workloads and traffic.
 - The Magento Community has limitless best practices, recommendations, and tutorials to help get you started with Magento, maintaining your catalogs, and much more.
 Check out the best [Community Resources][4].